Tokimon/sudoku-solver/README.md

 It might be more elaborate than your average solver, but many of the feature has been included due to heavy debugging (I suck at sudoku normally).
-At least now it has a lot of nifty features, such as getting a string representation of the board, with or without field notes (yeah it actually has that as well).
+At least now it has a lot of nifty features, such as getting a string representation of the board, with or without field notes (yeah it actually has field notes) and pretty error reporting.

 It is written in ES 6 so be sure to enable you loyal transpiler if you like to use it.